kataras/iris/_examples/thirdparty_graceful/README.md

 More can be found here:
 [https://github.com/tylerb/graceful](https://github.com/tylerb/graceful)

+## Description

+Graceful is a Go 1.3+ package enabling graceful shutdown of http.Handler servers.

 ## Behaviour

 When Graceful is sent a SIGINT or SIGTERM (possibly from ^C or a kill command), it: